epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 Then we were given the following groups of observation for the analysis on which group will more likely accept the coupon.

-Group 1A: Drivers who went to a bar 3 or fewer times a month.
+Group 1A: Drivers who went to a bar 3 or fewer times a month.<br />
 Group 1B: Drivers who went to a bar more than 3 times a month.

 Group 2A: Drivers who go to a bar more than once a month and are over the age of 25.